dftbplus/hsd-python/docs/introduction.rst

 contrast to YAML).
 It was developed originally as the input format for the scientific simulation tool (`DFTB+ <https://github.com/dftbplus/dftbplus>`_), but is of general purpose.
-Data stored in HSD can be easily mapped to a subset of JSON, YAML or XML and vica versa.
+Data stored in HSD can be easily mapped to a subset of JSON, YAML or XML and *vice versa*.

 Installation